 The EICR legislation has been put in front of parliament & has been agreed that EICR’s will be compulsory from the 1st of July onwards.
 The EICR requires an electrician to test all of the electrical wiring within the property.
 This alone would ensure some additional costs for landlords.
 Electrical items have become more stringent for example you have to have a metal fuse board.
 In February 2020, there was a new electrical standard released (18th edition) which electricians need to adhere by.

 EICR’s are now compulsory.
 They must be carried out every 5 years.
 It is so important you understand what the requirements are.
 If works are required from the EICR these needs to be carried out within 28 days.
 We would seriously suggest that any landlord that has not carried out these reports to do them immediately.

-PAT Testing.
+PAT Testing is now required.
 This is known as portable appliance testing.
 You have to your appliances tested to confirm they are safe.
 This is a test of all your appliances that you supply to the tenant to ensure that they are safe.